-Your dog might be an attention seeker - they might be barking because they want food, petting or something else from you.
+Your dog might be an attention seeker - they might be barking because they want food, a belly rub or something else from you.

-If your dog is known to bark at you when it wants something, this may be the reason it continues to bark and whine at night.
+If your dog is known to bark at you when it wants something, it may be why it continues to bark and whine at night.

-With an attention-seeking dog, giving them no attention for their behaviour is the only way to stop.
-That means no telling them to “shush” as well.
+With an attention-seeking dog, giving them no attention to their behaviour is the only way to stop.
+That means not telling them to "shush" as well.

 Your dog has the same anxiety, and if they are fearful, they will bark at any noise that feels scary or is startling.
-It’s an alarm for others, and it’s their way to tell everyone “hey, something is going on, be aware”.
+It's an alarm for others, and it's their way of telling everyone, "Hey, something is going on, be aware".

 Loneliness is different from attention-seeking; lonely dogs can never seem to settle down.